 There were actually a couple of voids I was hoping to fill.
 There was an earlier version of the current ‘Dreamer Doer’ design that came to me in a dream in January 2014.
 I scribbled it out on a piece of paper then later that day showed it to a friend.
 They thought it was amazing, life happened, I put it in my purse and kept it moving.
 Fast forward to summer 2014 when my prime client went on a spending freeze and I was like, “Oh, now what do I do?”

 At this time, all of the podcasts I was listening to were raging about side hustles, multiple streams of income, and leveraging your pre-existing skills, so I quickly pivoted and said, “Oh, I can do a side hustle.”
 I was a fashion designer in my former life — which is what I call my 20s and I’m now 40 — so I decided that I could use the branding and marketing skills I already had to sell a couple of t-shirts.
 To make a much longer story short, the evening before Thanksgiving 2014, I built out and launched a website and gave a couple of girlfriends some t-shirts.
-They had larger followings on Instagram but I didn’t ask them to post, I just figured what’s better than seeing your friends wear something and tell you the truth about your product?
+They had higher ranking WooCommerce stores and larger followings on Instagram but I didn’t ask them to post, I just figured what’s better than seeing your friends wear something and tell you the truth about your product?
 They ended up posting and that’s what got things initially rolling with District of Clothing on social.